Physarah/magicsmoke/README.md

 ## Environments

 I think of environments like rooms in your house.
 You wouldn't cook in the bathroom?
-Or sleed in the garage?
+Or sleep in the garage?
 A particular room in the house has all the tools you need for certain tasks.
 So make sure you are developing code in the right room!

 In short, the envirnment holds all your packages, python versions etc for a particular project.
 Examples for me, are `Huntsman`, `SkyHopper`, `PRAXIS` and `SkySurf`, four of the projects I am working on, that have their own, unique coding envirnments.